samofta/jse-mine/README.md

 # cantinetime
 ## Helping reduce queues in cantine lines

-This is a project to help reduce lines in school cafeterias and cantines.
+This is a project to help reduce lines in school cafeterias and canteens.

 TODO:
 - [x] (WEBSIDE) Obliviate clickjacking